psu-edu/sweng861-capstone-bvw5547/README.md

 ## How to Run

 Only placeholders exist right now.
-This is the Week 2 proposal check in.

 The API stub runs with no dependencies:

 ```bash
 node src/server/index.js